 Font and Colors

 On the modern emblem, the famous graphic symbol is supplemented with a wordmark.
-A scaled-down version of the redhead is on the left and the “Kingston” lettering on the right.
+A scaled-down version of the redhead is on the left, and the “Kingston” lettering is on the right.
 It is depicted in bold with small, pointed serifs.
 The original typography features “g” without a bottom loop and “t” with a triangular top.

 The colors of the logo match the classic palette.
 The Rex’s head is traditionally red.
 It is complemented by deep dark shadows and three light stripes (on the nose, above the eyebrow, and next to the ear).
 The wordmark is deep black.